telerik/blazor-docs/components/grid/columns/width.md

 You can set the grid column `Width` parameter in any CSS unit, such as `px`, `%`, `vw`, `em`, `rem`.
 You can read more on how to set sizes in Telerik components in the [Dimensions]({%slug common-features/dimensions%}) article.
 You must, however, provide the unit so that the browser can understand it.

-With regard to the widths of its columns, the scrollable (default) Grid typically behaves as any regular HTML table with a `table-layout: fixed`.
+With regard to the widths of its columns, the scrollable (default) Grid typically behaves as any regular HTML table with a `table-layout: fixed` and `width: 100%`.

 * When all column widths are explicitly set and the cumulative column width is greater than the available Grid width, a horizontal scrollbar appears and all set column widths are respected.